MaicolBen/twilio_mock/README.md

 # twilio_mock

 It is a mocking library for the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem.
 It covers buy numbers, sms and lookup for numbers.
-It needs Ruby >= 2.1
+It needs Ruby >= 2.2.
+Which version of `twilio-ruby` do you have?
+ - 3: use 0.2.0 version
+ - 4: use 0.3.0 version
+ - 5: use 0.4.0 version

 ## Installation